-The points system (also called room credits) is a method for calculating cleaning workload.
-Unlike simple room counting, this system accounts for complexity, duration, and type of cleaning, enabling fair workload distribution among housekeepers.
+The points system (also called room credits) is a way to calculate cleaning workload.
+Unlike a simple room count, it weighs the complexity, duration, and type of cleaning, so the work splits fairly across the team.

 Each task—whether interim cleaning, linen change, or suite preparation—is assigned a specific point value reflecting the estimated completion time.
 This approach prevents overloading and eliminates subjectivity in planning.